A Commuter’s All-Inclusive Guide to LRT-1 Stations

 Pedro Gil Station is also known as Herran Station.
 The 7th LRT-1 station going to Roosevelt is located at the corner of Taft Avenue and Pedro Gil Street.
 Due to its strategic location, students and employees frequently access the place.
 Vehicles such as buses, jeepneys, and taxis can take commuters around Ermita.

 Prominent Landmarks are:

 - The University of the Philippines – Manila branch

 - The Philippine Women’s University

 - Manila Hyatt Hotel and Casino

 United Nations LRT Station

-One of the busiest LRT-1 Stations, the United Nations Station is a major commuter destination located in the United Nations (UN) Avenue.
+One of the busiest LRT-1 Stations, the United Nations Station is a major commuter destination located on the United Nations (UN) Avenue.
 Many government offices, as well as key national landmarks, are located in this area.
-Adjacent to the area is many universities and schools which makes it a hub for students and professors.
+Adjacent to the area is many universities and schools, which makes it a hub for students and professors.

 The key landmarks are:

 - The Philippine Department of Tourism, as well as the Department of Justice